• Home

 Balalaika Prima, The Original Masterpiece from 1929

 A fabulous instrument of Pre-War or “Golden-Era”.
-Unusually responsive, lightweight, and dynamic.
 Capable of touch and sound that impresses on all levels.
-One of the finest Prima Balalaikas you may find today.

-• Presenting an unparalleled marvel of musical craftsmanship, the 1929 Balalaika Prima stands as an original masterpiece, bearing testament to the artistry of its creator, V. Gizinsky.
-Fully playable and exuding a soulful timbre with a noble sound, this extraordinary instrument underwent partial restoration in Giessen Bundesland, West Germany, in 2023, ensuring its continued excellence in performance.
+⋅ Presenting an unparalleled marvel of musical craftsmanship, the 1929 Balalaika Prima stands as an original masterpiece, bearing testament to the artistry of its author, V. Gizinsky.
+Fully playable and exuding a soulful timbre with a noble sound, this extraordinary instrument underwent partial, but quality restoration in Japan by D. Naumov (balalaika player, master- luthier, and graduate of the Gnessin Russian Academy of Music in Moscow), ensuring its continued excellence in performance.
 Crafted with the intent to achieve musical prowess on an academic level scale, it remains a highly sought-after collectible, a rare gem cherished by connoisseurs and enthusiasts alike, for there exists only one of its kind in existence.

-• Beyond its historical pedigree lies a testament to its unparalleled performance and sonic capabilities.
-Boasting maximum energy from the bridge location and unfettered access throughout the fretboard, this instrument captivates with its incredibly balanced and rich sound.
+⋅ Beyond its historical pedigree lies a testament to its unparalleled performance and sonic capabilities.
+Boasting maximum energy from the bridge location and unfettered access throughout the fretboard, this instrument captivates with its incredibly rare and unique sound.
 Every note resonates with the echoes of a bygone era, offering a glimpse into a world of musical enchantment.

-• Furthermore, its technical configuration, meticulously crafted by Mr. Gizinsky himself, reflects a deep understanding of acoustic principles and a commitment to excellence.
+⋅ Furthermore, its technical configuration, meticulously crafted by the author himself, reflects a deep understanding of acoustic principles and a commitment to excellence.
 Influenced by the techniques of renowned luthiers of the era, each component is carefully calibrated to produce a tone of unparalleled quality, setting it apart as a true masterpiece of its time.

 The Tuners, Bridge and Shell